manuelffernandez/DesafioCoderFunciones/README.md

 <sub>Because I love it :sweat_smile:</sub>

-The idea is making a **super simply** E-commerce, but this time i can use more things.
+The idea is making a **super simple** E-commerce, but this time i can use more things.
 These things are: functions and high-order functions, objects, methods and arrays.
 So, you cand read the code if you interested on how I implemented them.

 #### A little disclaimer...
 Since we dont saw the DOM lesson yet, the interact with the user it's very bounded.
 I can only use three functions to interact: